Kheuch/Tutorials/README.md

 # Tutorials
 Tutorials for the AIMS students 15/16

 Git Tutorials (from http://gitimmersion.com/).
-Work offline, just double click on the index file from the corresponding folder.
+Work offline, just double click on the index file from the Git_folder.

      Table of Contents
     1: Setup